 Here are some of the nicest short hikes in Yellowstone:

-- Mammoth Hot Springs Terrace – at Mammoth Springs
+- Mammoth Hot Springs Terraces – at Mammoth Springs.

 7. Visit Less Popular Places